react-navigation/react-navigation.github.io/website/versioned_docs/version-2.x/redux-integration.md

 In this case, once you `connect` `AppNavigator` to Redux as is done in `AppWithNavigationState`, `MyTabNavigator` will automatically have access to navigation state as a `navigation` prop.

-## Full example

-There's a working example app with Redux [here](https://github.com/react-community/react-navigation/tree/master/examples/ReduxExample) if you want to try it out yourself.

 ## Mocking tests

 To make jest tests work with your React Navigation app, you need to change the jest preset in the `package.json`, see [here](https://facebook.github.io/jest/docs/tutorial-react-native.html#transformignorepatterns-customization):